Asian Aesthetics At A Glance

 It is important to address the underlying causes of dark circles.
 In Asian ethnicities one of the major contributing factors is tear trough related, coupled with maxillary hypoplasia or lack of anterior projection).
 By building up & supporting the mid-cheek area, shadows contributing to dark circles can be diminished.

-Dermal fillers are the preferred treatment of choice for creating volume, structure & improving aesthetic deficiencies.
+Hydration treatments are the preferred treatment of choice for creating volume, structure & improving aesthetic deficiencies.
 I occasionally use fat transfer in this area (pros & cons discussed elsewhere).

 Other causes of dark circles include vascular, or prominent capillaries & veins.
 Simple vascular laser or IPL-BBL can help.
 For increased pigmentation due to melanin or post inflammatory skin colour changes, pico or nano lasers can help.